richardkorneisel/js-dom-virtual-keyboard/README.md

 Clear the input field on keyup so that no letters accumulate in it.

+## Double Bonus

+Add an event listener to each letter with the type `mouseover`, that sets the class for that div to `active`.

+You should not have to add each event listener separately!
+Can you loop through all the letters?

 ## Super Mega Bonus

 Make the browser speak the key out loud as you type.
 You'll have to do some